- A Guide to Chemotherapy

 Most chemo drugs are put right into your bloodstream through a tiny, soft, plastic tube called a catheter.
 A needle is used to put the catheter into a vein in your forearm or hand; then the needle is taken out, leaving the catheter behind.
-This is called intravenous (in-truh-VEEN-us) or IV treatment.
+This is called intravenous (IN-truh-VEEN-us) or IV treatment.
 Intravenous drugs are given in these ways:

 - The drugs can be given quickly through the catheter right from a syringe over a few minutes.
 This is called an IV push.

 - An IV infusion can last from 30 minutes to a few hours.
 A mixed drug solution flows from a plastic bag through tubing that’s attached to the catheter.
-The flow is often controlled by machine called an IV pump.
+The flow is often controlled by a machine called an IV pump.